 - Garden and fencing.

+Everyone has their own way of searching for a rental property.
 To broaden your search, drive through an area and surrounding suburbs, refer to local newspapers and the internet.

 Take the time to view a reasonable number of homes to give yourself an understanding of the rental market value of the properties and area you’re looking at renting in.